Danity Kane: 2004–2005: Making the Band 3

-2006–2007: Danity Kane and rumors of disbandment
+2006–2007: Danity Kane

 After months of recording, the band's self-titled debut album was released to mixed reviews on August 22, 2006, in the United States.
 Produced by Timbaland, Scott Storch, Rodney Jerkins, Mario Winans and Ryan Leslie among others, the album sold over 90,000 copies in the first day of release, and over 234,000 in the first week of release.
-It debuted at number one on the U.S. Billboard 200 albums chart, knocking veteran Christina Aguilera's Back to Basics from the top spot and out-selling hip-hop duo OutKast.
+It debuted at number one on the U.S. Billboard 200 albums chart.
 The album received a platinum certification from the RIAA in November 2006.

-The album's lead single "Show Stopper", produced by Jim Jonsin, was serviced to radio on August 4, 2006, and subsequently debuted at number 17 on the Billboard Hot 100; it however peaked at number 8 on that particular chart.
-Outside the United States, the song became a top-30 success in Germany and Lithuania.
-The selection for the album's second single, the Bryan Michael Cox-produced "Ride for You", was influenced by a fan poll that was distributed through e-mails, MySpace, and the group's official web site.
-The music video for the song premiered on MTV's Total Request Live on December 5, 2006, the same day the band released a holiday song called "Home for Christmas", which was written by Richard.
+The album's lead single "Show Stopper", produced by Jim Jonsin, was serviced to radio on August 4, 2006, and subsequently debuted at number 17 on the Billboard Hot 100 and later peaked at number 8.
+Outside the United States, the song became a top-30 hit in Germany and Lithuania.
+The album's second single, the Bryan Michael Cox-produced "Ride for You", was influenced by a fan poll.
+The music video for the song premiered on MTV's Total Request Live on December 5, 2006, the same day the band released the holiday song "Home for Christmas", which was written by Richard.